wrborrelli/Active-Learning-Sampling/README.md

 This code does soft max experiment sampling for active learning applications.

-## Installation

-Download the source code from the IBMRxn_RawCode file or IBMRxn_wDemo for the code + a demonstration of its uses.

 ## Usage
 All calls to the function are completed by inputting the correct model, followed by either the amine of choice and descriptor or just the correct sampling dataset.
 ```bash